-Let us discuss a few points which can really help us create delighted employees which is very important for any organisation’s success.
+Let us discuss a few points which can really help us create delighted employees which are very important for any organization’s success.

-3. Feedback and Recognition: Survey and study says that appreciation and recognition for a job well done results as the highest motivator for employees.
+3. Feedback and Recognition: Survey and study say that appreciation and recognition for a job well-done results as the highest motivator for employees.
 Many employees really carry the baggage of feelings that they are not praised enough at their workplace.
 It’s all about bringing some focused attention to catching your employees doing things right.
-As a manager you really should be paying closer attention to their work and performance so that you can find opportunities to praise them.
-One key rule that should be followed by all the team leaders is to appreciate in public and criticise in private.
-Team Leaders should be all ears to their people and encourage people to approach them to ask queries, share ideas, and voice concerns.Also, as a manager if you cannot do anything about the feedback given to you from team member, never take feedback from them from the next time.
+As a manager, you really should be paying closer attention to their work and performance so that you can find opportunities to praise them.
+One key rule that should be followed by all the team leaders is to appreciate in public and criticize in private.
+Team Leaders should be all ears to their people and encourage people to approach them to ask queries, share ideas, and voice concerns.Also, as a manager, if you cannot do anything about the feedback given to you by a team member, never take feedback from them the next time.

 Delight starts from basic things.
 One size doesn’t fit all.
 There is no standard process for making employees delighted.
 You have to work upon it.
 If you take care of your employees, they will feel like the time they’ve invested in you is meaningful.

 See other posts by

 Questions you may like to AnswerHow Celebrate Independence Day in Office?

 What is the one quality the HR has to have to get ...

 Why don't HRs get to make the decision related to ...